What this document is (and what it isn’t)

 |---|---|

-| CC6.1 Logical access controls restrict access to authorized users | Sentinel SDK enforces input-side access controls on prompts; Guardian’s audit log records every access to incident data. |
+| CC6.1 Logical access controls restrict access to authorized users | Guardian’s audit log records every access to monitoring and incident data, on a per-tenant isolated dashboard. |

-| CC6.6 Vulnerabilities are identified and addressed | Lictor Shield audits AI-built apps in real time and flags secrets / database / auth / CORS / AI-agent-surface issues.
+| CC6.6 Vulnerabilities are identified and addressed | Lictor Patrol continuously monitors your public surface, and the local skills audit reviews your code before you ship, flagging secrets / exposed data / auth / misconfiguration issues.
 Findings ship with severity + remediation. |

-CC7 — System Operations
+CC7: System Operations

 | Control | How Lictor contributes |